-- Oral feedback to a group may be provided during or after lectures - Personal feedback may follow from discussion with lecturers during office hours or meetings with Personal Tutors
+• Oral feedback to a group may be provided during or after lectures

+Personal feedback may follow from discussion with lecturers during office hours or meetings with Personal Tutors with peers, graduate teaching assistants and lecturers.

 - Interactive feedback may follow from peer group discussion - Written feedback may take the form of solutions to coursework or writing on formal reports.